prabhant/prabhant/README.md

 ### 📊 Data scientist/advocate

-Currently i work as a data scientist and sotware engineer at KrampHub.
+Currently i work as a data scientist at Microsoft.
 My job and hobby's entails looking at data and meta data to make tools, data can be used to tell stories and make better decisions.
 I am a huge advocate for Open Data and Responsible data science.
 Another reason i loved working [@OpenML](https://openml.org).
 I used to work in TolaData for data science for Monitoring and analytics for different NGOs.
 Personally I am looking for more opportunity to contribute to data science for soclial good and climate change.

 #### :man_scientist: Researcher